Why

 With the support of Aspect Autism Friendly, Sydney and Gold Coast Airports have introduced several initiatives aimed at making travel more accessible and enjoyable for Autistic individuals and their families:

-The Aspect Research Centre for Autism Practice (ARCAP) conducting research to better understand and improve the travel experiences of Autistic individuals and their families through direct feedback and insights.
+The Aspect Research Centre for Autism Practice (ARCAP) conducted research to better understand and improve the travel experiences of Autistic individuals and their families through direct feedback and insights.

 Our goal is to enhance the airport experience for Autistic travellers and their companions.
 We believe that by understanding the current travel experiences of Autistic individuals, we can identify effective practices and areas needing improvement.